Gustav Nyquist

-Gustav Nyquist (born 1 September 1989) is a Swedish professional ice hockey forward for the Winnipeg Jets of the National Hockey League (NHL).
+Gustav Nyquist (born 1 September 1989) is a Swedish professional ice hockey player who is a forward and an unrestricted free agent.
+He most recently played for the Winnipeg Jets of the National Hockey League (NHL).
 Nyquist was drafted 121st overall by the Detroit Red Wings in the 2008 NHL entry draft, with whom he spent the first portion of his NHL career.
 He has also played for the San Jose Sharks, Columbus Blue Jackets, Minnesota Wild and Nashville Predators.

 Early life

 Nyquist was born in Halmstad in southern Sweden.
 He and his family later moved to Malmö, where Nyquist began playing ice hockey for a local youth team, Limhamn Hockey.
 He later joined the Malmö Redhawks organization, playing for their youth teams.
 After graduating from high school with top grades, he moved to Orono, Maine, U.S., to continue his academic and ice hockey career at the University of Maine, where he played for the Black Bears.